Backcountry Bindings: Where to Begin?

 In the past few years, we have seen the rise of hybrid tech/alpine bindings.
 These bindings offer more power and performance than traditional tech bindings and are a great choice for skiers who will be spending part of their time in the backcountry and part at a resort.
 If you are looking for a one ski quiver, consider the Marker Kingpin, Fritschi Tecton, or Salomon Shift.

 The Marker Kingpin and Fritschi Tecton have a tech toe and alpine style heel.
-The advantage to this binding is power transfer.
+The advantage of this binding is power transfer.
 Instead of being connected to your binding via two small pins, an alpine style heel gives you full contact with your ski boot and maximizes energy transfer from your boot, through your binding, to your ski.
 So if you want to drive a bigger ski in the backcountry, or want the confidence of a backcountry binding that skis similar to your alpine bindings, the Marker Kingpin or Fritschi Tecton might be the binding for you.

-The Salomon S/LAB Shift is in a league of it’s own.
+The Salomon S/LAB Shift is in a league of its own.
 This hybrid binding makes no sacrifices when it comes to downhill performance.
 It’s essentially an alpine binding that can transform into a tech toe for the uphill.
 While this binding is revolutionary new technology, there are a few disadvantages that you should be aware of.
 At 1700 g / pair, it’s heavy compared to tech bindings and it’s not compatible with some backcountry boots.
 So, who is the Shift for?
 It’s for skiers who don’t want to sacrifice any downhill performance, who want to ski fast and aggressively in the backcountry and are okay with sacrificing some weight savings along the way.

 Disclosure: Some of the links in this post are affiliate links, meaning, at no additional cost to you, Tahoe Mountain Sports will earn a commission if you click through and make a purchase.
 Affiliate commissions help fund the content for this blog.